Khizar2004/Remember/README.md

 1. Clone this repository
 2. Open ReMember.xcodeproj in Xcode
 3. Add your Firebase configuration file (GoogleService-Info.plist)
+4. Copy the Info.plist.template file to Info.plist and replace the placeholder values with your Google Sign-In credentials:
+   - Replace YOUR_REVERSED_CLIENT_ID_HERE with your reversed client ID
+   - Replace YOUR_CLIENT_ID_HERE with your Google client ID
-4. Build and run the project on your device or simulator
+5. Build and run the project on your device or simulator

 ## Personal Note